juliocastellanos-io/lifesciences-boost/src/pages/showcase/IBP-CrossTab.md

 <img src="/images/IBP_img2.jpg" alt="IBP Stage 1 image" width="50%" height="50%">
-<p> this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - there is a line break after this</p>
-<p>there should be a line break after this too</p>
-<p>this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image</p>

 <img src="/images/IBP_img2.jpg" alt="IBP Stage 1 image" width="20%" height="20%">
-<p> this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - there is a line break after this</p>
-<p>there should be a line break after this too</p>
-<p>this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image</p>

 <img src="/images/IBP_img2.jpg" alt="IBP Stage 1 image" width="100">
-<p> this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - there is a line break after this</p>
-<p>there should be a line break after this too</p>
-<p>this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image</p>

 #### style vertical-align:bottom
 <img src="/images/IBP_img2.jpg" alt="0" width="50" height="50" style="vertical-align:bottom">
-<p> this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - there is a line break after this</p>
-<p>there should be a line break after this too</p>
-<p>this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image</p>

 #### style vertical-align:middle
 <img src="/images/IBP_img2.jpg" alt="0" width="50" height="50" style="vertical-align:middle">
-<p> this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - there is a line break after this</p>
-<p>there should be a line break after this too</p>
-<p>this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image</p>

 #### style vertical-align:top
 <img src="/images/IBP_img2.jpg" alt="0" width="50" height="50" style="vertical-align:top">
-<p> this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - there is a line break after this</p>
-<p>there should be a line break after this too</p>
-<p>this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image</p>

 #### style float:right
 <img src="/images/IBP_img2.jpg" alt="0" width="50" height="50" style="float:right">
-<p> this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - there is a line break after this</p>
+<p style="text-align:left;"> this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - there is a line break after this<br>
-<p>there should be a line break after this too</p>
+there should be a line break after this too<br>
-<p>this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image</p>
+this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image</p>

 #### style float:left
 <img src="/images/IBP_img2.jpg" alt="0" width="50" height="50" style="float:left">
-<p> this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - there is a line break after this</p>
+<p style="text-align:right;"> this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - there is a line break after this<br>
-<p>there should be a line break after this too</p>
+there should be a line break after this too<br>
-<p>this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image</p>
+this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image - this is just some text to be in between the image</p>

-**Version 4**
+**Version 6**